seyyko/portfolio/README.md

 This repository contains several sections:

 - **Portfolio**: A showcase of my skills and professional achievements.
-- **Web Projects**: Various projects I’ve built, including interactive web apps, APIs, and technical demos.
-Don’t worry, some of them might actually work.
+- **Web Projects**: Various projects I’ve built, including interactive web apps.
 - **Flask Website**: The site architecture is built with **Flask**, using features like Jinja templates, route management.

 Features